WMC-AHIF-2021/WorldTour/README.md

 ### Dynamic Part:

 In order to select a country you have to klick on a continent on the 3D-globe to get a zoomed-in and more detailed version.
 When the user has chosen the desired destination, a simulated airplane makes its way to it.
 From there on, it shows the user all the information about the country.
-In the second semester, we want to use the online data resource and provide a request formular for data from the site: [Our World Data](https://ourworldindata.org/)
+In the second semester, we want to use the online data resource and provide a request formular for data from this site [here](https://ourworldindata.org/)

 <br/>

 ## **Milestones**

-1. Research on recipes, cultures, sights and population of each country until Halloween (31.10.2022).
+&check; Research on recipes, cultures, sights and population of each country until Halloween (31.10.2022)

-2. Design a logo, the website and 3D-globe with all destinations until the semester break (27.02.2022).
+&check; Design a logo, the main Website as well as the websites from every country and upload it til (11.02.2021)

-3. Display all countries on the 3D-world and be able to click on them until the end of the year.
+&#9744; Include simulated air plane that pops up when you go to our website.

-4. Insert information to each country and simulate air plane by end of submission.
+&#9744; Design the 3D-globe with all destinations and display all countries on it so that you are able to click on them until the end of the year.

-5. Presentation< on the agreed date.
+&#9744; Presentation on the agreed date.

 <br/>